Woox Rock 62 Knife Review

 Going farther down the price range, the Ka Bar Becker Harpoon is a very serviceable alternative.
 It was designed as a tactical knife, but we’ve used the hell out of it at the campsite, and it sits prominently in my mind as one of the best handles I’ve ever interacted with.
 Especially after we swapped out the stock Zytel scales with Micarta, which puts it in about the same price range as the LionSteel T5.

-The Zero Tolerance 0006 is a good alternative if you are looking for a higher end steel and a higher end price tag.
+The Zero Tolerance 0006 or the Reiff F4 are both good alternatives if you are looking for a higher end steel and a higher end price tag.

-Check out our article on The Best Survival Knives in 2023 for more alternatives to the Rock 62.
+Check out our article on The Best Survival Knife Pics here for more alternatives to the Rock 62.

 The Woox Rock 62 Survival knife is right at home in the forest.